R3-Archive/cordapp-example/README.md

 contributing to the core Corda platform or viewing and running sample demos then clone the [corda repository](https://github.com/corda/corda).**

-The code in the CorDapp template implements the _"Hello World"_ of CorDapps.
+The code in the CorDapp tutorial implements the _"Hello World"_ of CorDapps.
 It allows users of a Corda node to generate and send IOUs to other nodes.
 You can also enumerate all the IOU which have been agreed with other nodes.
 The nodes also provide a simple web interface which can be used to